grahamlaye/saLogic/README.md

 - Disable history for execution of script.
 - Save 3 environment variables; apiKey, apiSecret & workspaceID.
-- These will **ONLY** be available to the current user's session.
+- These will **ONLY** be available to the current users session.
 Variables are not shared or persisted.
 - Where both AWS variables and environment variables exist, the webSocket.js script will default to AWS.
 - Start the websSocket.js script.

+## Check it Out!

-## Initiate a transaction.
-Using your own code or the Postman examples cited in the [API tutorial videos](https://www.youtube.com/playlist?list=PLOPaH-ltpzReDIuBRwN_Hhw1-R5bQoq6p).
+Initiate a transaction using your own code or the Postman examples cited in the [API tutorial videos](https://www.youtube.com/playlist?list=PLOPaH-ltpzReDIuBRwN_Hhw1-R5bQoq6p).
 For example:
 ```json
 {